StephenFrey/CookBook/README.md

 ### Game Development
 * Space Escape [⟿](https://github.com/StephenFrey/CookBook/blob/master/Pythonista/GameDevelopment/SPACE%20ESCAPE/space_escape.py)
   - Game writing to help others get started using Pythonista's `scene` module.
-  - Code is writen use diferent styles of implementing aspects of the game to show flexability of game deign.
+  - Code is written use different styles of implementing aspects of the game to show flexibility of game deign.
   - All images are Pythonista Built-in so the user can focus on the code instead of getting anything imported.
-  - the game itself has a few bugs and are ue to using diferent styles in one script the way i have. they are easy to fix but doing so effects the purpose so i left them.
+  - the game itself has a few bugs and are due to using different styles in one script the way i have. they are easy to fix but doing so effects the purpose so i left them.
   - i may add to this in the future but nothing set in stone. i did want o have menus, character creation, sound and multiple levels but was pressed on time from self set goals